daithimarkham/Programming-for-Data-Analysis-Project-2019/README.md

 • Create a new repository on Github, name it, initialize a ReadMe, Add.gitignore-Python, license, and click on clone/download and copy the link.

 • Go to your command line, cd desktop, and type: git clone, space and right click.
-Creates folder you just created on Github.
+Creates a folder you just created on Github.

-• CD into folder, type Jupyter Notebook, which is older but more reliable, press enter, opens a browser, click on Notebook Python 3.
+• CD into folder, type Jupyter Notebook, which is older but more reliable version, press enter, opens a browser, click on Notebook Python 3.

 • Rename file.

-• Type in some code and hold down shift and hit enter to display the code.
-Save!
+• Type in some code in the cell, hold down shift and hit enter to display the code, and save!
+If you want to use markdown, click on the outer left part of the cell, escape and m, this will change the cell to markdown.

 • Shut down browser.
 (When you want to re-use or open up Jupyter again, re-start the kernel and run all cells, previous code might not work otherwise, which you had entered.)